Titophilip/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A collection of scriptsfor redirection tasks
+Scripts for redirection task given by ALX.